xjodoin/docker-fastrie/README.md

 -c "/usr/src/fastrie/xptMiner/xptminer -u username.riecoinworkername -p workerpassword"
 </pre>

 and file an issue if you have any difficulties.
-Enjoy!
+Note that we're using our own repository for the fastrie minor as we needed to modify the Makefile to avoid illegal instruction errors on compilation.